 The collection of autobiographical stories and prose poems titled African Sleeping Sickness came out in 1990, including "Where the Sun Don't Shine" which won the 1990 Harriette Simpson Arnow Prize for fiction.
 Following this publication, O'Mara summarized, "What little negative criticism she has drawn has focused on her fragmentary vignettes as sketches that leave the reader wanting more, or her violence-laden plots as sometimes too predictable.
 Her finest skill is making human pain poetically concrete and devising dialogue that allows the reader under the skin of 'the other.'"

 Native in a Strange Land, a 1996 book of essays and articles offered readers a selection of non-fiction by Coleman including a 70s interview of reggae giant Bob Marley; her writings first published over a thirty-year span were modified for republication.
 Like Coleman's fiction, they were mostly based on her observations and personal experiences.
 Publishers Weekly explained "She gives us L.A. as a microcosm of what America is today and where it is heading.
 The picture is not always hopeful."
 The review also noted the author's "wry sense of humor" and called some of her ideas "Swiftian" for their gruesomely humorous bent.
 The book was described by Janice E. Braun in Library Journal as a "nonlinear memoir"; Braun concluded "Whether one identifies with Coleman or objects to her views, the writing is positively outstanding."
 The 1998 poetry collection Bathwater Wine, which received the 1999 Lenore Marshall Poetry Prize, returned Coleman's readers to a more familiar form.
 It was described by Publishers Weekly as "an encyclopedic, moment-by-moment accounting of left coast rage, witness and transcendence. . . ."
 Her collection Mercurochrome was a bronze-medal finalist in poetry for the 2001 National Book Awards.
 She has also received awards from the California Arts Council (fiction, 1982; poetry, 2002), a proclamation from the city of Los Angeles, and received its first literary award from the Department of Cultural Affairs (C.O.L.A.), 2003-2004.
-She was a nominee for poet laureate, California, 2005.
+She was a nominee for California state poet laureate, and was considered the unofficial poet laureate of L.A.

 "As a poet," she once told Contemporary Authors, "I have gained a reputation, locally, as an electrifying performer/reader, and have appeared at local rock clubs, reading the same poetry that has taken me into classrooms and community centers for over five hundred public readings since 1973."
 Coleman added: "Words seem inadequate in expressing the anger and outrage I feel at the persistent racism that permeates every aspect of black American life.
 Since words are what I am best at, I concern myself with this as an urban actuality as best I can."
 After some forty years of writing Wanda Coleman remains devoted to the themes of racism and female experience and to Los Angeles.
 The city has been a vital part of her writings and an important outlet for her poetry readings, typically classified as “take-no-prisoners” performances (San Francisco Examiner, February 1986) that “bring you into her world” (LA Weekly, April 1984).
 Coleman has shared the stage with such legends as The Hollywood Ten, Allen Ginsberg, Timothy Leary, Gary Snyder, and Alice Coltrane.
 In the 80s, L.A.’s music underground welcomed Coleman as she appeared with Henry Rollins, Lydia Lunch, and Exene Cervenka with whom she recorded Twin Sisters.